ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 controllers.
 A good set of notch filtering parameters is critical to a good tune.

-To get a notch filter setup you need to hover your quadplane for 2 minutes with no pilot input and with :ref:`INS_LOG_BAT_MASK
+To get a notch filter setup you need to hover your QuadPlane for 2 minutes with no pilot input and with :ref:`INS_LOG_BAT_MASK
 <INS_LOG_BAT_MASK>` set to 1.
 This will enable FFT logging which will
 guide the correct setup of the notch filters.
 You should then